-Erika Lord-Castillo (violin, viola) has been a faculty teacher in the SIUE Suzuki Program since 2009.
-Originally from Iowa City, Iowa, Erika earned a Bachelor of Music in Violin Performance and a Bachelor of Arts in Literature, Sciences, and Arts from the University of Iowa in 2005.
-She holds a Master of Music Education degree from SIUE, and studied Suzuki pedagogy violin books 1-10 with Vera McCoy-Sulentic.
-Erika has also completed Suzuki teacher training with Michelle Higa George, Moshe Neumann, Judy Bossuat, Nancy Jackson, Christie Felsing, and William Preucil.
-After graduating from Iowa, she lived in Corvallis, Oregon, for two years, where she taught privately and in the Corvallis Public Schools through the Corvallis Youth Symphony’s Elementary Strings Program.
-Erika also spent three years teaching elementary through high school orchestra in the Ferguson-Florissant School District in North St. Louis County.
-Erika has performed with numerous community orchestras in Iowa and in Oregon, and with the St. Louis Philharmonic Orchestra.
-Erika’s violin teachers include Annette-Barbara Vogel, Katie Wolfe, and Lenora Anop.
-Erika presented her master’s thesis at the American String Teachers Association national conference in March 2011, and her article, “John Kendall’s Early Contributions to Suzuki Education in the United States”at the American String Teacher Association National Conference which has also been published in the American Suzuki Journal Fall 2012.
-Currently Erika is completing her Suzuki Teacher-Training, having earned the prestigious Certificate of Achievement in May 2015.
+Erika Lord-Castillo (violin, viola) has been a faculty teacher in the SIU-Edwardsville Suzuki Program since 2009.
+Originally from Iowa City, Iowa, Erika earned a Bachelor of Music degree in Violin Performance and a Bachelor of Arts degree in Literature, Sciences and Arts from the University of Iowa.
+She holds a Master’s degree in Music Education from SIU-Edwardsville, and studied Suzuki Violin Pedagogy books 1-10 with Vera McCoy-Sulentic.
+Erika has performed in numerous orchestras in Iowa, Oregon and Missouri, including the St. Louis Philharmonic.
+Erika presented her Master’s Thesis “John Kendall’s Early Contributions to Suzuki Education in the United States”at the American String Teacher Association National Conference which has also been published in the American Suzuki Journal Fall 2012.
+Currently Erika is completing her Suzuki Teacher-Training, having earned the prestigious Certificate of Achievement Level 1 in summer 2015.